raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 ## Raspberry Pi 3B+, Compute Module 3+

 The Raspberry Pi 3B+ and Compute Module 3+ support USB mass storage boot out of the box.
 The steps specific to previous versions of Raspberry Pi do not have to be executed.
-When attaching USB devices, particularly hard disks and SSDs, be mindful of their power requirements.
-If you wish to attach more than one SSD or hard disk to the Pi, this normally requires external power - either a powered hard disk enclosure, or a powered USB hub.

 The [procedure](../../../installation/installing-images) is the same as for SD cards - simply image the USB storage device with the operating system image.